-1. Documents on the Holocaust edited by Yitzhak Arad, Yisrael Gutman, Abraham Margaliot.
-Yad Vashem, 1981.
-Selected primary sources detailing the destruction of the Jews of Germany and Austria, Poland, and the Soviet Union.

-2. How Was It Humanly Possible?
-A Study of Perpetrators and Bystanders during the

-Holocaust by Irena Steinfeldt.
+- 1. Documents on the Holocaust edited by Yitzhak Arad, Yisrael Gutman, Abraham Margaliot.
+University of Nebraska Press, 8th ed., 1999.
+Selected primary sources detailing the destruction of the Jews of Germany and Austria, Poland, and the Soviet Union. - 2.
+How Was It Humanly Possible?
+A Study of Perpetrators and Bystanders during the Holocaust by Irena Steinfeldt.
 Yad Vashem, 2002.
-Seven comprehensive teaching units provide case studies of the Final Solution from standpoints of participants, onlookers and victims, using eye-witness accounts, photographs, artwork and literature.
-Includes classroom text, teacher's guide and CD-Rom of additional classroom materials.
+Seven comprehensive teaching units provide case studies of the Final Solution from standpoints of participants, onlookers, and victims, using eye-witness accounts, photographs, artwork, and literature.
+Includes classroom text, teacher's guide, and CD-Rom of additional classroom materials.

-3. The Holocaust: The World and the Jews 1933 - 1945 by Seymour Rossel.
+- \3.
+The Holocaust: The World and the Jews 1933 1945 by Seymour Rossel.
 Behrman House, 1992.
-Classroom text supplemented by photographs and first-person accounts, as well as discussion points.

-4. Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland by Christopher R. Browning.
+Classroom text for younger students, supplemented by photographs and first-person accounts, as well as discussion points. - 4.
+Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland by Christopher R. Browning.
 Harper Perennial, 2017 ed.
-Classic study of a how a unit of "ordinary" Germans, conscripted soldiers and policemen from all walks of life, became active participants in genocide.

-5. A Mosaic of Victims: Non-Jews Persecuted and Murdered by the Nazis by Michael Berenbaum.
+Classic study of a how a unit of "ordinary" Germans, conscripted soldiers, and policemen from all walks of life became active participants in genocide. - 5.
+A Mosaic of Victims: Non-Jews Persecuted and Murdered by the Nazis by Michael Berenbaum.
 New York University Press, 1990.
-Collection of scholarly articles providing broad picture of Nazi persecution.

-6. No Way Out: Letters and Lessons of the Holocaust by Susan Prinz Shear.
-Silicon Valley Seminars, Inc. 1999.
-Unique five-lesson unit based on author's personal collection of family letters documenting their struggle to leave Nazi Germany, supplemented by official papers, photographs, historical context and reproducible chronology of laws and events.
-Additional volume No Way Out: Readers Theatre re-assembles letters into classroom-ready script.

-7. Smoke and Ashes: The Story of the Holocaust by Barbara Rogasky.
+Collection of scholarly articles providing broad picture of Nazi persecution. - \6.
+Smoke and Ashes: The Story of the Holocaust by Barbara Rogasky.
 Holiday House, rev. 2002.
-Revised and expanded edition of comprehensive classroom text.

-8. Tell Them We Remember: The Story of the Holocaust by Susan D. Bachrach.
+Revised and expanded edition of comprehensive classroom text. - \7.
+Tell Them We Remember: The Story of the Holocaust by Susan D. Bachrach.
 Little, Brown and Company, 1994.
-Clearly-written historical summary, illuminated by artifacts, photographs, maps and testimony from the U.S. Holocaust Memorial Museum.

-9. Witness to the Holocaust: An Illustrated Documentary History of the Holocaust in the Words of Its Victims, Perpetrators and Bystanders edited by Michael Berenbaum.
+Clearly-written historical summary, illuminated by artifacts, photographs, maps and testimony from the U.S. Holocaust Memorial Museum. - 8.
+Witness to the Holocaust: An Illustrated Documentary History of the Holocaust in the Words of Its Victims, Perpetrators and Bystanders edited by Michael Berenbaum.
 Harper Collins, 1997.
-Compilation of first-hand accounts through diaries, letters, and testimony as well as period documents and newspaper articles.

-10. The World Must Know: The History of the Holocaust as Told in the United States Holocaust Memorial Museum by Michael Berenbaum.
+Compilation of first-hand accounts through diaries, letters, and testimony as well as period documents and newspaper articles. - 9.
+The World Must Know: The History of the Holocaust as Told in the United States Holocaust Memorial Museum by Michael Berenbaum.
 Johns Hopkins University Press, rev. 2005.
 Extensive background supplementing the U.S. Holocaust Memorial Museum permanent exhibit.
 Revised edition enhanced with new information available after collapse of Soviet Union and Communist regimes of Eastern and Central Europe.

-1. Hitler Youth: Growing Up in Hitler's Shadow by Susan Campbell Bartoletti.
+- \1.
+Hitler Youth: Growing Up in Hitler's Shadow by Susan Campbell Bartoletti.
 Scholastic Nonfiction, 2005.
 Twelve first-person accounts of German children growing up as members of the Hitler Youth.
-Includes broad range of experience from devotion to disillusionment, with epilogue describing their lives as adults.

-2. I Was There by Hans Peter Richter.
+Includes broad range of experience from devotion to disillusionment, with epilogue describing their lives as adults. - \2.
+I Was There by Hans Peter Richter.
 Puffin Books, 1987.
 A young German boy describes his involvement in the Hitler Youth and the varied responses of his peers.
-Based on author's life experience.

-3. The Other Victims: First-Person Stories of Non-Jews Persecuted by the Nazis by Ina R. Friedman.
+Based on author's life experience. - \3.
+The Other Victims: First-Person Stories of Non-Jews Persecuted by the Nazis by Ina R. Friedman.
 Houghton Mifflin, 1990.
-Eleven personal narratives of Roma, Jehovah's Witnesses, the disabled, African-Germans, homosexuals, and others targeted for persecution by the Nazis.
+Eleven personal narratives of Roma, Jehovah's Witnesses, physically disabled, African-Germans, homosexuals, and others targeted for persecution by the Nazis.